The headless browsers are simply a name given to the browser without any identifiable graphical user interface.

 This headless option is written in Java.
 It allows the developers to automate different ways in which users interact with the websites, using Java code.
 One can easily test the following:

 - Redirection on websites

 - Performance of HTTP header

-Developers can use this tool to make UI more interactive which subsequently enhances the UX, which is very important in this fast paced online world of today.
-If you are planning to build a business site with extraordinary performance, then HtmlUnit can serve you in best possible manner.
+Developers can use this tool to make UI more interactive which subsequently enhances the UX, which is very important in this fast-paced online world of today.
+If you are planning to build a business site with extraordinary performance, then HtmlUnit can serve you in the best possible manner.

-Headless browsers can benefit the developers in many ways.
+Headless browsers can benefit developers in many ways.
 In this blog post, we were able to showcase some popular features of various browsers, which provide the option of headless.
 For more details please take a look at this.
 Talking about the trends, Phantom JS is the most popular headless browser as of now.
 One can still choose from the variety of other options available according to respective needs.
 Let’s talk more about this!

-Which one do you feel is the most capable options of all the headless browsers available in the market?
+Which one do you feel is the most capable option of all the headless browsers available in the market?
 Comment below.